Joseph-Sasson/SocialBets/README.md

 * bank_transaction

 ### MVP
-* Listing bets on home page and persisting them
 * User should be able to add bet to betslip
 * User should be able to add/remove money to/from bank
 * User should be able to check how much money is in the bank